TedsWoodworking Plans and Projects

 If you want to change the color or enhance the natural beauty of the wood, consider applying stain or paint.
 Stain penetrates the wood, bringing out its grain and adding depth to the piece.
 Paint, on the other hand, provides a solid color and can be a great way to add a personal touch.
 Use a paintbrush or foam applicator to apply the stain or paint evenly, following the manufacturer’s instructions.

-See also How Can I Make A Wooden Bread Box?
+See also How Can I Create A Wooden Key Holder?

 Adding Protective Finish